timbertson/runix/README.md

 ### Multi-user:

 Runix uses a hardcoded remplacement path of `/tmp/runix`.
 If you have multi users, that won't work.
 One day the path may be a hash of `runix#username` for example, which would support concurrent users.
 It can only be 5 characters long though, since it must replace `store` without changing the length of modified files.

-### Multi-platform runscript evaluation:

-When building the same expression on different platforms, it'd be good to have some way to evaluate a multiplatform expression (even though the results aren't buildable on a single machine).
-Does this require overriding builtins.currentSystem?

-This is also useful to generate a multiplatform script for software already pulished on the nixos cache.

 ### Download improvements: